provenance-io/provenance/networks/ibc/README.md

 This folder contains the files to create 3 containers for testing IBC.
 The first container is a single node running a blockchain with chain-id testing.
 The second container is also a single node running a blockchain, but this chain has chain-id testing2.
-Lastly, the third container is the relayer used to forward packets between chains.
+Lastly, the third container holds the relayer used to forward packets between chains.

 # Relayer Account